1Malaysia Development Berhad: Scandal

 On 9 February 2021, the Malaysian Government filed a lawsuit against Jho Low's former associates and former senior 1MBD officials Jasmine Loo and Casey Tang, seeking the recovery of RM 9.3 million in tax arrears.
 The two fugitives are wanted in Malaysia by authorities for investigations into the 1MDB fraud.

 On 8 April 2022, former Goldman Sachs banker Roger Ng was convicted by a US jury of corruption charges related to his role in helping loot hundreds of millions of dollars from Malaysia's 1MDB development fund.

 On 23 August 2022, Najib began serving a 12-year sentence in Kajang Prison for his role in the 1MDB scandal.

-During an investigation into the 1MDB scandal, the then UAE crown prince, Mohammed Bin Zayed was asked to donate money by Najib.
+During an investigation into the 1MDB scandal, the then-UAE crown prince, Mohammed Bin Zayed, was asked to donate money by Najib.

+Legal actions and recovery efforts

+In December 2024, 1Malaysia Development Berhad (1MDB) initiated a legal claim against Amicorp Group for $1 billion, alleging the company's involvement in fraudulent activities related to the misappropriation of funds from the state investment fund.